epicweb-dev/cachified/README.md

 ### Reporting

-A reporter might be passed to cachified to log caching events, we ship a reporter resembling the logging from [Kents implementation](https://github.com/kentcdodds/kentcdodds.com/blob/3efd0d3a07974ece0ee64d665f5e2159a97585df/app/utils/cache.server.ts)
+A reporter might be passed as second argument to cachified to log caching events, we ship a reporter resembling the logging from [Kents implementation](https://github.com/kentcdodds/kentcdodds.com/blob/3efd0d3a07974ece0ee64d665f5e2159a97585df/app/utils/cache.server.ts)

 <!-- verbose-reporter -->